manavkapadnis/CoCoTiNe/README.md

 # CoCoTiNe : Compositional Committees of Tiny Networks

-This repository is the official repository of CoCoTiNe paper submitted at the [28th International Conference on Neural Information Processing (ICONIP2021)](https://iconip2021.apnns.org/).
+This repository is the official repository of CoCoTiNe paper accepted at the [28th International Conference on Neural Information Processing (ICONIP2021)](https://iconip2021.apnns.org/).

 ## Authors - Goh Howe Seng, Tomas Maul, Manav Nitin Kapadnis